STORY UPDATED: check for updates below.

-Did President Barack Obama say that "ordinary men and women are too small-minded to govern their own affairs," and "that order and progress can only come when individuals surrender their rights to an all-powerful soverign"?
-No, that's not true: a video of a 2014 speech was edited to make it appear that the former U.S. leader was saying those words, but he did not.
+Did President Barack Obama say that "ordinary men and women are too small-minded to govern their own affairs," and that "individuals" must "surrender their rights to an all-powerful soverign"?
+No, that's not true: a video of a 2014 speech was edited to make it appear that the former U.S. leader was endorsing those views, but he did not.
 Obama's address was actually warning against such power, not endorsing it.

 Pay Attention People!
 Its coming!